dclstn/better-snapchat/README.md

 - 🔔 **Started Typing Notification** – Let others know when you are typing by push-notification.
 - 📂 **Unrestricted Files** – Enable sending media of any size.
 - 📸 **Upload Images as Snaps** – Uploaded images will be sent as snaps.
+- 🫣 **Peeking Notification** - Receive a notification when someone is peeking at a conversation.
 - 🔒 **Private Stories** – Interact with private stories on web.

 ✨ And more!